PoCc001/Open-Roots/README.md

 Open-Source implementation of roots (2nd, 3rd etc.) for Java and C/C++ (double datatype) which is optimized for speed rather than 100% precise results.
 This means that results may vary a few ulps from the actual value and be incorrectly rounded.
-Instead, this library aims to provide an open-source implementation of mathematical roots which is faster than other platform indipendent libaries of the same kind.
+Instead, this library aims to provide an open-source implementation of mathematical roots which is faster than other platform independent libaries of the same kind.

 ## Note
 This library assumes that the *double* datatype in C/C++ is 64 Bit wide.
 Also, a *double* must fit into an